India asks Amazon to stop selling devices that disable car seat belt alarms

 The Union government has asked e-commerce company Amazon to stop selling devices designed to disable seat belt alarms in cars, Transport Minister Nitin Gadkari has said, Reuters reported on Wednesday.

-While the sale of such devices are not illegal, they have come under scrutiny after a car accident on Sunday led to the death of former Tata Sons Chairperson Cyrus Mistry and his co-passenger Jehangir Pandole in Maharashtra’s Palghar district.
+While the sale of such devices is not illegal, they have come under scrutiny after a car accident on Sunday led to the death of former Tata Sons Chairperson Cyrus Mistry and his co-passenger Jehangir Pandole in Maharashtra’s Palghar district.

 A police investigation showed that Mistry and Pandole, who were in the back seat of the Mercedes, were not wearing seat belts.